cockroachdb/docs/src/current/v22.2/alter-backup-schedule.md

 To use the other backup features, you need an [Enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v22.2" %} The `ALTER BACKUP SCHEDULE` statement modifies an existing [backup schedule](manage-a-backup-schedule.html).
+{% include new-in.md version="v22.2" %} The `ALTER BACKUP SCHEDULE` statement modifies an existing [backup schedule](manage-a-backup-schedule.html).
 You can use `ALTER BACKUP SCHEDULE` to do the following:

 - Set a different name for a backup schedule.
 - Change a scheduled backup's storage location.